datkumar/web-dev-coursera/html-basics.md

 ## Semantic HTML Tags

-- Each type of HTML element tag some meaning about the type of content present inside it
+- Each type of HTML element tag has some meaning about the type of content present inside it
 - Also, using semantic HTML tags help in SEO a lot of the times (esp. tags like `<h1>`)
 - Technically, you can get away with just using `<div>` and `<span>` tags but using semantic tags provides a **_more meaningful separation_** between the various parts of the document